 Journey back to the time of the Inca with a visit to the iconic ruins of Machu Picchu.
 High in the Andes, you’ll feel the indisputable energy of Machu Picchu’s stone temples, tombs, homes, ceremonial baths, and plazas.
 Spiritual seekers often come here to perform rituals, and visitors from around the globe come to experience this uniquely sacred place.
 Access the ruins on a day trip from Cuzco by railway, or travel to Machu Picchu on foot—hiking the Inca Trail and arriving in three to six days.

-Dozens of other archeological sites await your discovery in Peru—several remarkable ones are located in area the known as the Sacred Valley.
+Dozens of other archeological sites await your discovery in Peru—several remarkable ones are located in the area known as the Sacred Valley.
 Visit Ollantaytambo, a quaint village inhabited since the 13th century—with narrow cobblestone streets and a massive Incan fortress.
 The ruins at Pisac, Maras and Moray should not be missed.
 The Sacred Valley is also a wonderful place to get lost among the quaint villages, lush scenery and friendly locals.
 Purchase colorful hand-woven textiles at the markets here or simply enjoy the melodies of pan pipe music.

 Explore a diverse natural world thanks to the country’s varied elevations.
 Take a boat into the Amazon rainforest or stay at a remote eco-lodge.
 Learn about the unique biodiversity of a cloud forest.
 Explore the high Andes, verdant valleys, or the Pacific coastline and spot the unique wildlife that resides in each—albatross, condor, llama, alpaca, chinchilla, lizards, insects and more.

-In addition to the rich natural and cultural wonder of Peru, you’ll delight in world-class cuisine created from local ingredients by celebrity chefs.
+In addition to the rich natural and cultural wonders of Peru, you’ll delight in world-class cuisine created from local ingredients by celebrity chefs.
 With dishes like ceviche, stuffed hot peppers or roasted guinea pig, Peru is quickly claiming a well-deserved place in the world food scene.

 The earliest inhabitants of Peru migrated from Mexico and Central America as early as 1000 BC and were not related to the Inca.
 Examples of their art and architecture survive today, but for the most part little is known about these people.